You’re at a cocktail party.

 Advocates for skeuomorphs suggest that because the future is borne of the past, skeuomorphs serve as a bridge to the present, helping users adapt to new objects/applications quickly.
 Meanwhile, detractors claim that skeuomorphs are kitschy, tacky, and, most distressingly, resemble real-life objects without working like them––which is a user experience no-no.

-At TradeMark, we are agnostic on the issue of skeuomorphism.
-For example, our own website uses the opposite of skeuomorphism, aka flat design:
+We are agnostic on the issue of skeuomorphism.
+For example, our own website uses the opposite of skeuomorphism, aka flat design.